 - Beware of unexpected emails - Be cautious of opening any emails that you weren’t expecting (even if you think you recognise the sender), and don’t open any links or HTML attachments.

-- If you are worried that you’ve clicked on any of the links or attachments on a phishing email, contact the Fraud line immediately on 0800 020 600
+- If you are worried that you’ve clicked on any of the links or attachments on a phishing email, contact our Fraud Line immediately on 0800 020 600

 - Delete these emails from your mailbox as soon as possible

-This is a scam that intercepts client communication i.e. with their lawyers or a similar trusted entity (usually in conveyancing and property transactions).
-The scam exists to fool recipients into making payments into the wrong bank account.
+In this scam, fraudsters intercept client communication i.e. with their lawyers or a similar trusted entity (usually in conveyancing and property transactions).
+The scam exists to trick recipients into making payments into the wrong bank account.

-- Legal firms are advised to inform their clients of this scam and assure them that business banking details will not be changing.
+- Legal firms should inform their clients of this scam and assure them that business banking details will not change.

 Your cellphone stores far more information than you may be aware of.
 A fraudster can access your personal and banking information on your stolen cellphone, which is why it is critical to remember the following:

 - Your phone is like a bank card - you need to keep it safe